lordmilko/ClrDebug/Samples/DbgEngTypedData/README.md

 ### Enumerating Fields

-A major limitation of EngExtCpp's `ExtTypedData` is that it does provide a mechanism for enumerating all types that may exist on a given type.
+A major limitation of EngExtCpp's `ExtTypedData` is that it does provide a mechanism for enumerating all fields that may exist on a given type.
 Clearly it is possible for WinDbg to know this information, as you can see all the members of a struct displayed when you use the `dt` command.

 `dt` calls `SymbolTypeDumpEx` which in turn calls `SymbolTypeDumpNew` which calls the pivotal `TypeInfoFound` and then calls `DumpType`-> `DumpTypeAndReturnInfo` to dump the type. `DebugClient::GetFieldOffset` similarly calls straight into `DumpType` to get its data.

 The secret to enumerating type fields is to somehow hook into `DumpTypeAndReturnInfo`.
 But how do we do that?
 The secret lies in the `Ioctl` function `WINDBG_EXTENSION_APIS`.
 By specifying request type `IG_DUMP_SYMBOL_INFO` we're able to call into `SymbolTypeDump` which calls into `SymbolTypeDumpNew` and caches its results. `IG_DUMP_SYMBOL_INFO` is one of the more complex Ioctls you can perform using DbgEng, although it pales in comparison to `DEBUG_REQUEST_EXT_TYPED_DATA_ANSI`.

-Normally, to invoke the `IG_DUMP_SYMBOL_INFO request in managed code, you would need to
+Normally, to invoke the `IG_DUMP_SYMBOL_INFO` request in managed code, you would need to

 1. Declare a `WINDBG_EXTENSION_APIS` variable
 2. Set the `WINDBG_EXTENSION_APIS` variable's size